-Monthly and annual formal inspections of police patrol vehicles as outlined in Vehicle Inspections, Chapter 53, Section 53.1.1 Greenville Police Department's Policy and Procedures Manual which shall also include personally assigned police vehicles.
-The formal Annual Vehicle Inspection conducted during the third quarter of the calendar year by the Field Operations Bureau Commander or designee shall include personally assigned vehicles and reserve vehicles.
-A formal report is to be prepared by the Field Operations Bureau Commander, shall contain information on the general condition, mileage, life expectancy and operating costs of each vehicle assigned to personnel.
-The report is to be submitted to the Chief of Police annually and not later than the first of December.
+Monthly and annual formal inspections of police patrol vehicles as outlined in Vehicle Inspections, Chapter 53, Greenville Police Department's Policy and Procedures which shall also include personally assigned police vehicles.
+The formal Annual Vehicle Inspection conducted by the Bureau Commander(s) or designee shall include personally assigned vehicles and reserve vehicles.
+A formal report is to be prepared by the Field Operations Bureau Commander.
+The report, prepared in cooperation with the Logistics Division Commander, shall contain information on the general condition, mileage, life expectancy and operating costs of each vehicle assigned to personnel.